traktofon/thinpool-unscramble/README.md

-Unf$#!ck My Thin Pool
+Unf$#!ck My Thinpool
 =====================

-So you are using Linux LVM with a thin pool and one day (probably after a reboot) you want to activate the LVs on this thin pool and you get a message about mismatching `transaction_id`s.
+So you are using Linux LVM with a thinpool and one day (probably after a reboot) you want to activate the LVs on this thinpool and you get a message about mismatching `transaction_id`s.
 None of your thin LVs are accessible.
 What to do?

 Well I'm not exactly sure what to do, but here's what I did anyway.
 I managed to